Spanish Socialist Workers' Party: González leadership (1974–1996)

 Although the party had opposed NATO, most party leaders supported keeping Spain inside the organisation after reaching the government.
 The González administration organised a referendum on the question in 1986, calling for a favourable vote, and won.
 The administration was criticised for avoiding the official names of North Atlantic Treaty Organisation and NATO, using the unofficial Atlantic Alliance terms.
 A symbol of this U-turn is Javier Solana who campaigned against NATO but ended up years later as its Secretary General.
 The PSOE supported the United States in the Gulf War (1991).
 PSOE won the 1986, 1989 and 1993 general elections.
 Under the Gonzalez administration, public expenditure on education, health, and pensions rose in total by 4.1 points of the country's GDP between 1982 and 1992.

 Economic crisis and state terrorism (GAL) against the violent separatist group ETA eroded the popularity of González.
 In the 1996 Spanish general election, the PSOE lost to the conservative People's Party (PP) (PP).
 Between 1996 and 2001, the PSOE weathered a crisis, with Gonzalez resigning in 1997.
-The PSOE suffered a heavy defeat in the 2000 Spanish general election, with 34.7% of the popular votes.
+The PSOE suffered a heavy defeat in the 2000 Spanish general election, with 34.7% of the popular vote.
 However, the PSOE remained as the ruling party in the autonomous communities of Andalusia, Asturias, Castilla-La Mancha and Extremadura.